-- 6) The actuary is responsible for reviewing the revenue sharing agreements, verifying compliance with these requirements, and documenting the rationale for any source of Net Revenue Sharing Income used in the projections. - F) Length of Projections.
+- (a) X% of the actuary's Prudent Estimate of Net Revenue Sharing Income after reflecting appropriate margins for uncertainty for years 1 through 5; Y% of the actuary's Prudent Estimate of Net Revenue Sharing Income after reflecting appropriate margins for uncertainty for years 6 through 10; Z% of the actuary's Prudent Estimate of Net Revenue Sharing Income after reflecting appropriate margins for uncertainty for years 11 through the end of the projection period; or - (b) an amount equal to expenses projected to be incurred for the benefit of the company or recoverable by the company due to services provided associated with receiving the Net Revenue Sharing Income." - F) Length of Projections.
 Projections of Accumulated Deficiencies shall be run for as many future years as needed so that no materially greater reserve value would result from longer projection periods. - G) AVR/IMR.
 The AVR and the IMR shall be handled consistently with the treatment in the company's cash flow testing.